PSYCHOTHERAPY: TRANSFORMING LIVES

-I believe that genuine self-knowledge – achieved through engagement in a mentoring relationship that takes into account all your needs, as well as a deep understanding of our basic natures – can radically transform your life for the better.
+Do you want to transform your life for the better?
+Genuine self-knowledge – achieved through engagement in counselling that takes into account all your needs, as well as a deep understanding of our basic natures – can help do so.

 The way forward is multi-layered.
-It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and achieve transformation.
-The goal is a work-life balance that allows enjoyment of life - and your abilities and relationships - to the full.
+It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and from there, to achieve transformation.
+The goal is a work-life balance that allows the fullest possible enjoyment of your life, your abilities and relationships.

 DO I NEED THERAPY?

-For more than a century, techniques of psychotherapy and stress management have been helping people to deal with many of life’s problems.
+For more than a century, the transformational approaches of psychotherapy have been helping people to deal better with many of life’s problems.

-The list includes everything from anxiety of all kinds, through relationship breakdown, loss of loved ones or friends, through to lack of self-esteem, or problems at work, through to depression, addictions, phobias and compulsive behaviour.
+The target list includes everything from anxiety, stress and depression, relationship breakdown and bereavement, lack of self-esteem, or problems at work, through to addictions, phobias and compulsive behaviour.

-Almost anyone can benefit because the process is aimed at creating greater self-awareness and understanding.
-We take courses on how to operate a computer or drive a car – so why not in how to understand how we think and function as human beings?
+Almost anyone can benefit.
+The process is safe and confidential, and is aimed at exploring the basic principles which lead to happiness and the better handling of stress.
+We take courses on how to operate a computer or drive a car – so why not in how to understand with greater insight how we think and function as human beings?